 - Contact Support: Use the official contact options provided on the USTRAVELDOCS website.
 Have your application number and passport details ready.

-- Document Communication: Keep a record of all email or phone correspondences for future reference.
+- Document Communication: Keep a record of all email or phone correspondence for future reference.

 - Stay Flexible: Include extra buffer time in your travel plans.
 Don’t book tickets until you have your passport in hand.